kpchi/hackaguide/Pre-Planning/Ticketing.md

 Waitlist
 ---

-- Give people on the waitlist 24hours to respond.
+- Give people on the waitlist 24 hours to respond.
 - 3 days before the event, it would be better to prioritise people local or close to your hackathon (low travel costs)
 - Consider giving a ticket to attendees on the waitlist who email / message asking for a ticket as they're more likely to come.